humbertoconstantino/react-native-cronometro/README.md

 ## 💻 Project

 This is a stopwatch application that works on Android and IOS.
-Whith recourses of go and stop.
+With recourses of go and stop.